 Common tea packaging materials

 You'll find some common packaging solutions amongst all tea brands.

 Cardboard product boxes, metal tins and even stand up pouches.

 The standard product box with some form of kraft paper inside is the go-to packaging solution for many brands that sell their tea in teabags.

 Australian brand Yarra Valley Tea Co. is a fine example of tea packaging design on a simple paper stock box.

 View this post on Instagram

-One tea packaging solution that's growing in popularity is the cardboard tube and paper can.
+One tea packaging solution that's growing in popularity is the paper can.

 Another Polish brand, Dworzysk, use stunningly detailed designs on the side of their tube to create an image that invokes the same feelings that the tea helps drinkers feel.

 In this case, it's getting a good night's sleep.